 Join over 17,000 people like you in our FB community »

-Although Crohn's disease shares its symptoms with several other conditions and diseases, there are a few to keep an eye on.
+Crohn's disease shares its symptoms with several other conditions and diseases, but there are a few symptoms in particular you should keep an eye on.

-Because it’s a chronic disease, Crohn's symptoms may go away for long periods of time and then reemerge during flare-ups.
-If you’re experiencing one or more of the following symptoms, you should consult your doctor:
+Because it’s a chronic disease, Crohn's symptoms may go away for long periods of time and then re-emerge during flare-ups.
+You should consult a doctor if you or someone you know is experiencing one or more of the following symptoms:

 - severe "crampy" abdominal pain (usually shortly after eating and most often centered around the navel, lower right abdomen, or both)